Eyewa/eyewa-go-lib/metrics/README.md

 Shared Go Lib for Eyewa's microservices.

 # metrics
 This package is simply a wrapper for OpenTelemetry metric package.
+It uses Prometheus Exporter to export metrics.
+Metrics is exported from **2222** port

 # How to use it
 Basically launch metric server and create new meter from it, then create